pallets/click/docs/quickstart.rst

 correction in case the terminal is misconfigured instead of dying with an :exc:`UnicodeError`.

+As an added benefit, starting with click 2.0 the echo function also supports portable ANSI coloring if colorama is installed.
+See :ref:`ansi-colors` for more information.

 If you don't need this, you can also use the `print()` construct / function.